chuckcscccl/rustlr/chapter1.md

-This declaration states that a token of the form RawToken::Num(n) should be recognized as the terminal grammar symbol "num", carrying semantic value (n as i32) - because in Num(n), n is of type i64 and semantic value attached to each grammar symbol must be of the declared *absyntype* (valuetype).
-The rest of the lexical scanner is derived from the declaration of terminal symbols in the grammar.
+This declaration states that a token of the form RawToken::Num(n) should be recognized as the terminal grammar symbol "num", carrying semantic value (n as i32) - because in Num(n), n is of type i64 and the semantic value attached to each grammar symbol must be of the declared *absyntype* (valuetype).
+In the last production rule of the grammar, `n.value` refers to the i32 value attached to terminal "num".
+The rest of the lexical scanner is derived from the declarations of terminal symbols in the grammar.

 The generated lexer is a struct called test1lexer alongside the make_parser() function inside the generated parser file.
 One creates a mutable instance of the lexer using the generated **`test1lexer::from_str`** and **`test1lexer::from_source`** functions.

-Here is the [main.rs](https://cs.hofstra.edu/~cscccl/rustlr_project/test1main.rs) associated with this grammar, which forms a simple calculator.
+Here is the [main.rs](https://cs.hofstra.edu/~cscccl/rustlr_project/test1/src/main.rs) associated with this grammar, which forms a simple calculator.
 Its principal contents creates a parser, a lexer, and invokes the parser on the first command-line argument.
 ```